 And of course I recently discovered that people on the Jupiter ACE section of the K?
 Forum have created an almost identical board, in about the same time-span (2019/2020).
 They chose to use Cherry keys for the keyboard, which definitely will be a huge improvement in usability, but does not really add to the authentic look and feel.

-To my surprise there are also no 3D models available , apart from the 'mini Jupiter ACE', which obviously it too inaccurate to use as a basis for a real housing.
+To my surprise there were also no 3D models available , apart from the 'mini Jupiter ACE', which obviously is too inaccurate to use as a basis for a real housing.

 That's a hard one.
 Getting a custom made rubber key-mat is beyond my financial capacity so that's not an option.
 I'll try to make them using my 3D printer.
 The main problem here is to get the text on the keys.
 I considered printing this on adhesive film and just stick it on top of the key.
 Then I thought I could also print the keys in white, with the text sticking out.
 Then if I spray painted them black and sand the top it would reveal the text again.